Nico-Merck/fluorescent-microplastic-detection/README.md

    # Install Git LFS (macOS example using Homebrew)
    brew install git-lfs

-   # Initialize Git LFS in your local Git configuration
+   # Initialise Git LFS in your local Git configuration
    git lfs install

    # Fetch large files
    git lfs pull
    ```

-   > 💡 **Note:** If you cloned the repository before enabling LFS, run `git lfs pull` to download all large data files that were replaced by pointer files.
+   > 💡 **Note:** If you cloned the repository before enabling LFS, run `git lfs pull`
+   > to download all large data files that were replaced by pointer files.

 3. **Set up the Python environment**
    Create and activate the Conda environment (see [Requirements](#requirements)):